Evaluating the effects of Data Sparsity on the Link-level Bicycling Volume Estimation: A Graph Convolutional Neural

+To form a comprehensive dataset for link-level bicycling volume modeling, we integrate the OSM-based road/path network with Strava AADB counts.
+Each segment is linked via a unique OSM identifier, ensuring consistency in how infrastructure attributes and cycling volumes are matched.
+This combined dataset serves as the foundation for training and evaluating the Graph Convolutional Network (GCN) approach used in our experiments.

+While Strava provides counts for the entire network, real-world conditions often involve sparse or incomplete bicycle count data.
+To simulate these conditions, we progressively reduce the available Strava count data, creating varying levels of sparsity.
+This strategy allows us to analyze how model performance changes as data becomes more limited, reflecting challenges faced by urban planners in cities with few permanent counters or limited resources.

-Before configuring the input layer for the Graph Convolutional Network (GCN) architecture, we conducted several data enrichment steps to ensure the dataset was well-prepared for modeling bicycling volumes.
-We primarily used OpenStreetMap (OSM) data to capture the road network and bicycle infrastructure within the City of Melbourne.
-To enhance the robustness of the data for bicycling volume estimation, we supplemented missing or inaccurately recorded attributes in OSM, such as slope and speed limits respectively, by spatially merging the OSM network with additional datasets which are as follows - \citep{slope_data} (slope data) and \citep{DTP_speed_data} (speed limit data), ensuring a more comprehensive representation of key features relevant to bicycling volumes on road segments.
+Before configuring the input for the Graph Convolutional Network (GCN) architecture, we conduct several data enrichment steps to ensure the dataset is well-prepared for modeling bicycling volumes.
+We supplement missing or inaccurately recorded attributes in OSM, such as slope and speed limits respectively, by spatially merging the OSM network with additional datasets which are as follows - \citep{slope_data} (slope data) and \citep{DTP_speed_data} (speed limit data), ensuring a more comprehensive representation of key features relevant to bicycling volumes on road segments.